yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 #### Why Rebrand the AwesomeBar?
 {:.no_toc}

 As noted above, most of Firefox Suggest's functionality isn't actually new.
-It is the repackaging of Firefox 3 technology (from 2008!) with the addition of "contextual suggestions" and advertising.
-Firefox's release notes in 2008 [noted](https://website-archive.mozilla.org/www.mozilla.org/firefox_releasenotes/en-us/firefox/3.0/releasenotes/):
+It is the repackaging of Firefox 3 technology with the addition of "contextual suggestions" and advertising.
+Firefox’s release notes from 2008 [noted](https://website-archive.mozilla.org/www.mozilla.org/firefox_releasenotes/en-us/firefox/3.0/releasenotes/):

 <blockquote>Smart Location Bar: type in all or part of the title, tag or address of a page to see a list of matches from your history and bookmarks; a new display makes it easier to scan through the matching results and find that page you're looking for.
 Results are returned according to their a combination of frequency, and recency of visits to that page, ensuring that you're seeing the most relevant matches.
 An adaptive learning algorithm further tunes the results to your patterns!</blockquote>

 Sounds kinda familiar.

-Mozilla said back then that the address bar was smarter because it showed me *my* content - my **history** and **bookmarks**.
-The new feature, though shows me content from "contextual suggestions" that lead me *away* from my own content towards content that my browser (and maybe a web service) is directing me towards.
+Mozilla said back then that the address bar was smarter because it showed me *my* locally sourced content - my **history** and **bookmarks**.
+The new feature though, shows me content from "contextual suggestions" that lead me *away* from my own content towards content that my browser (and maybe a web service) is directing me towards.

 I can see it from Mozilla's perspective -- the browser is ultimately interpreting what users are typing into the address bar and showing you things that the software deems to be relevant, and returning that result to you.
 The software is web-connected anyway, so *why not* take advantage of web services (or built-in suggestions) to provide more relevant responses that go beyond browsing through stuff users have already seen?

 ##### Differentiation
 {:.no_toc}

 Perhaps Mozilla wanted to rebrand the AwesomeBar suggestions in order to differentiate between search engine suggestions and contextual suggestions?
 Firefox developers said as much in their bug tracker - "they're suggestions from Firefox as opposed to suggestions from your search engine".
-Sure, I suppose that makes sense if you are a new user and you have never seen the AwesomeBar suggestions.

-That doesn't make a lot of sense for existing users though, because the Firefox Suggest branding has been applied to things beyond contextual suggestions - it ends up being confusing.
+Even if that is the case, it doesn't seem to be the relevant distinction here - Mozilla wants to separate search engine suggestions from *contextual suggestions*, so that you don't think Google or DuckDuckGo or whatever your default search engine is is showing you content from Firefox Suggest.
+That can be done without rebranding locally sourced suggestions though - simply label the *new* suggestions from Firefox Suggest.

 #### Rebranding is Confusing
 {:.no_toc}